23 Best Things to Do in Lahaina (+ Nearby Attractions!)

 The lessons are available for both individual and small groups.
 They also accommodate large groups, such as corporate and team building events, wedding and birthday parties, etc. Click here to learn more.

-Black Rock Beach
+12. Watch Cliff Jumping at Black Rock Beach

 A great place to cliff-jump and snorkel around Lahaina is Black Rock Beach.
 It’s located at the north end of Ka’anapali Beach, and has a pretty interesting story behind it!

-The ancient Hawaiians thought that this was where their spirits traveled to join their ancestors in the afterlife.
 Unlucky souls that were unable to be guided by their family’s guardian animal spirit would wander and cling to nearby rocks.

-Maui Dragon Fruit Farm
+13. Check Out the Maui Dragon Fruit Farm

 As you might’ve guessed, this farm specializes in growing dragon fruit, but it also offers some of Maui’s most unique excursions.

-Aside from offering dragon fruit tasting tours, this farm also hosts weddings and other events.
+Aside from offering dragon fruit-tasting tours, this farm also hosts weddings and other events.

 One of the coolest things you can do here is to roll around in the Aquaball, after which you get a bonus dragon fruit farm tour.